Is Samuel Dead? Kidnapped? Vanished? Your Burning Elite Question, Answered

 Advertisement

-While Samuel hides out in the abandoned country mansion, Guzmán does his part to move the “disappearance” investigation along in their favor.
+While Samuel hides out in the abandoned country mansion, Guzmán does his part to move the “disappearance” investigation along in their favour.

 That is why Guzmán seems so suspicious over the course of season 2’s flashbacks.
 He’s not the murderer — he’s just trying to play everyone.
 He loudly asks the inspector (Ainhoa Santamaría) if they’re looking for a dead body to make Carla start to feel badly.
 When Guzmán shows up at the search party, it’s not to mask his criminality as love interest Nadia (Mina El Hammani) worries.
 Instead, he’s there to drop off the freshly bloodied uniform jacket he made with Samuel.
 It’s an item that makes the scene of the crime seem so much more gruesome than it actually was.
 Then, at school, Guzmán brings up the murder-suggesting jacket loudly in front of Carla.

 Piece by piece, Guzmán is chipping away at Carla’s resolve to continue keeping hers and Polo’s secret.
 First Marina died.
-Then Christian was paralyzed.
-And, now, Samuel has probably died died too?
-How many people must suffer for Polo to be free, the plan asks?
+Then Christian was paralysed.
+And, now, Samuel has probably died too?
+How many people must suffer for Polo to be free; the plan asks?

 It works.
 In the final act of “0 Hours Missing,” Carla confesses all to the inspector, putting Polo in handcuffs and allowing Samuel out of hiding.
 Now, the only question is, was all of Samuel and Guzmán’s hard work enough to put Marina’s killer away forever?
 Only another season of Elite can answer that one.